am20dipi/Small-React-Projects/clocking_system_frontend/README.md

 It's goal: to display the current date and time in an UI friendly manner on the browser page.

+## GOALS

+1. Create a DateTime component.
+2. Using React Hooks, useEffect and useState, maintain the state of the date and time once the component is rendered.
+3. Display the current date and time on the browser page.
+4. Import the DateTime component to our App component.

 <!-- # Getting Started with Create React App